Dr. Philip Orton

 Fluid dynamics, the study of fluids in motion, lies at the heart of most questions that humans ask of the ocean.
 Increasing numbers of people are moving to its coastlines, yet the added stress we put on the ocean can overwhelm its benefits.
 Evaluating problems such as storm surges, climate change, and pollutant discharges requires a detailed knowledge of ocean, estuary, and air-sea transport processes.

-I am currently a research scientist at Davidson Laboratory, Stevens Institute of Technology.
-My specific research interests include estuary and coastal ocean physics, storm surges and sea level rise, urban coastal adaptation, turbulent mixing, air-sea interaction and gas exchange, sediment transport, urban and coastal atmospheric science, and numerical ocean and atmospheric modeling.
+I enjoy living and working in a metro region with 20 million people mostly living on islands like Manhattan, and more affected by the ocean than many ever realized.
+I’m a research assistant professor at Stevens Institute of Technology in Hoboken, and my specific research interests include estuary and coastal ocean physics, storm surges and sea level rise, urban coastal adaptation, turbulent mixing, air-sea interaction and gas exchange, sediment transport, urban and coastal atmospheric science, and numerical ocean and atmospheric modeling.

 - Orton, P.M. and Kineke, G.C..
 (2001).
 "Comparing calculated and observed vertical suspended sediment distributions from a Hudson River Estuary turbidity maximum", Estuarine, Coastal and Shelf Science.